Paggylyn/Paggylyn/README.md

 Also, I freely follow anyone I think is cool + follows me.
 Feel free to block if you're uncomfy <3

+People under 13 DO NOT interact with me.
+Please.
+I judge books by their cover, as in read through someone straw

 My dearests, that are on GitHub:
 - [@softtoyshark](https://github.com/softtoyshark) my beloved
 - [@Pay2WinMyHeart](https://github.com/RBYI-DNC-NoINSPO-please) my beloved